 We may receive compensation when you click on links to products from our partners.

 If you’ve already made the decision to work with a Career Coach, you will want to get the most for your time and money.
-Your decision should be based on your needs (
+Your decision should be based on your needs (job search or all of the above).
+There is a bit of homework you should do before speaking with potential career coaches.

 If you want to set yourself apart from the everyone else and increase your chances of getting your dream job, you will need to choose the right coach for your needs.
 Here are some tips when choosing a coach: